Silhm/motu-mcu-control/README.md

 - Faders should move to their corresponding positions and active outputs should be lighted.

 ## Features (available)
-* Choose between output mode, or mixer mode by using buttons (encoder group buttons)
+* Choose between output mode, or mixer mode by using buttons (encoder group buttons) (displays the mode on the assign 7segments screen)
 * Control outputs (output mode):
 * * Headphones, with faders, select to enable
 * * Main output, with faders, select to enable
 * * Dim Main output by clicking on F8 button (apply -20dB on main)
 * Control inputs from strip 1 to 8 (mixer mode):
 * * Solo, mute, Pan (no feedback yet) and fader
+* Store settings in a database

 ## TODO
-* Handle different modes (Mixer, Outputs/Groups, Sends, Effects)
 * Handle banks to use multiple layers of fader if more than 8 channels
 * Handle the send mode:
 * * Using already defined personal send vues